snwzt/snwzt.github.io/brief-intro-go-scheduler.md

 7. If Thread 1's runqueue becomes empty, it will either pull from the global runqueue or steal from another thread's runqueue.

 ### Thread Blocking
-If a goroutine calls a blocking system call, we don't want the thread's runqueue to idle and starve the goroutines.
-So, we have a background mechanism called "handoff" which assigns the blocked thread's runqueue to another thread.
+If a goroutine calls a blocking system call, it is undesirable for the thread's runqueue to idle and starve the goroutines.
+So, a background mechanism called "handoff" which assigns the blocked thread's runqueue to another thread.
 Handoff unparks a parked thread or starts a thread if necessary to assign runqueue of blocked thread.

 You might wonder, why doesn't blocked thread itself doesn't perform handoff of the runqueue by itself?
 Handoffs can get expensive, especially when new thread is started.
 Therefore, immediate handoffs are only performed for specific system calls.
 If the blocking period is expected to be very short, it can be more efficient to wait rather than initiate a handoff.
 If both the goroutine and the thread are blocked and a handoff hasn't occurred yet, sysmon comes to the rescue and initiates a handoff.